AgroCares/Open-Bodem-Index-Calculator/README.md

 ## Installation

-OBIC can be installed from GitHub using `remotes`.
-This will install the current development version from master branch.
-Stable versions can found at `releases`.
 ```
+# Install from latest stable version from CRAN
+install.packages("OBIC")

+# Or install the development version from GitHub
 remotes::install_github("AgroCares/Open-Bodem-Index-Calculator")

+# Load the OBIC package in your script
 library("OBIC")
 ```
+Previous releases of `OBIC` can be found at `releases` section on the GitHub repository.

 ## Documentation
 Documentation of the R functions in the OBIC package can be found [here](https://agrocares.github.io/Open-Bodem-Index-Calculator/)